Stereo Matching by Self-supervision of Multiscopic Vision: Self-supervised Multiscopic Matching

 \subsection{Network Structure}

 While the design of the network structure is not our focus in this work, we use PSMNet \cite{chang2018pyramid} as our network backbone, which is an end-to-end disparity regression model.
-We trim the structure by reducing some layers for efficiency, and add an uncertainty head.
+We trim the structure by reducing some layers for efficiency and add an uncertainty head.
 Details of the network are provided in the supplementary materials.
-The spatial pyramid pooling module and 3D CNN module incorporate both the local and global information to produce a cost volume, which is then converted to a probability volume to regress the final disparity prediction.
-The uncertainty head regresses an uncertainty map from the cost volume.
+The generated cost volume is used to regress a disparity map by the disparity head and is used to regresses an uncertainty map by the uncertainty head.

 In our three-image multiscopic system, there are two matchings.
 One is between the center image and the left image, and the other is between the center image and the right image.
 We use two matching networks sharing the same parameters to calculate the disparity maps $D_c^l$ and $D_c^r$.